 So I’ve been helping another writer from the Sacramento News & Review with an article about foodie-ism (it’s so flattering to be sought after as a consultant these days!), and it got me thinking about something I didn’t mention in my last tip post.
 I talked about buying what you need & reading price tags as carefully as possible, but I didn’t talk about needing what you buy.
 Allow me to expand on this and philosophize for a mo’.

 When Nick from the SN&R interviewed me, he asked if there was any particular food I missed buying since my finances took a nosedive.
 My response?
-It wasn’t any one food in particular; it was the impulsive buying that I missed the most.
-Like most Americans, I’ve gotten used to instant gratification in almost every aspect of life: instant access to my bank account online; instant contact with anyone through my cell phone, etc., etc. This is also a society that is accustomed to instantly caving in to one’s shopping desires, buying more than what we probably should within our means, thanks to the trusty credit card (which, fortunately, I don’t have).
+It wasn’t anyone food in particular; it was the impulsive buying that I missed the most.
+Like most Americans, I’ve gotten used to instant gratification in almost every aspect of life: instant access to my bank account online; instant contact with anyone through my cell phone, etc., etc. This is also a society that is accustomed to instantly caving into one’s shopping desires, buying more than what we probably should within our means, thanks to the trusty credit card (which, fortunately, I don’t have).

 Though I’ve gotten much better about this, it used to be very easy for me to just start tossing things into my grocery cart without even flinching because I wanted it, I had the extra dough and I just could.
-Brie en brioche, 3-4 bottles of wine, high quality cuts of pre-marinated meats, etc. I’m sure some of you can relate to this, too.
-There will be times you’ll go to the store and just start putting stuff in your cart without really thinking about it, because it just looked good, or perhaps it was a new product that was recently advertised and you wanted to try it.
+Brie en brioche, 3-4 bottles of wine, high-quality cuts of pre-marinated meats, etc. I’m sure some of you can relate to this, too.
+There will be times you’ll go to the store and just start putting stuff in your cart without really thinking about it because it just looked good, or perhaps it was a new product that was recently advertised and you wanted to try it.
 It happens to us all.
-With the amount of choices available to consumers and the fact that we as humans are impulsive by nature, buying what we want is almost inevitable.
+With the number of choices available to consumers and the fact that we as humans are impulsive by nature, buying what we want is almost inevitable.